The BEST Pistachio Brittle Ever

-Wow!
 Wait until you taste this outrageously delicious brittle.
-It’s the best brittle I’ve ever tasted!
+It’s one of the best brittle I’ve ever tasted!
 It’s light, crunchy and doesn’t stick to your teeth!
 I love adding pistachio nuts instead of peanuts to make this brittle a little more gourmet.
 You can vary the nuts by using almonds, pecans, walnuts, hazelnuts or the usual peanuts, if desired.
 Get ready to roll up your sleeves and work up a sweat because this truly decadent brittle requires lots of stirring.
 It’s a little skinnier since using reduced-fat butter instead of regular, unsalted nuts and adding a lot less nuts.
 Homemade brittle is wonderful to have on hand for nibbling or offering to drop-in guests.
-Beautifully packaged, it also makes a fabulous gift for both Hanukkah and Christmas.
+Beautifully packaged, it also makes a fabulous gift forthe holidays.
 You are going to love it!

 Ingredients